“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

 Oat flour has been swapped for wheat flour.
 Heathier?
 A little because it’s slower to digest.
 Lower calorie?
 No.

-Coconut sugar has been used.
+The author has used coconut sugar.
 Oooh, coconut sugar, that’s much healthier than regular sugar.
-It’s not really is it?
+It’s not really, is it?
 Sugar is sugar.

 Common badly badged foods